 - Use hand sanitizer at the entrances to the buses before getting on the bus. - Place numbered stickers on the seats indicating where students can sit. - Students seats will be staggered down the rows if possible. - Students age 10-19 MUST wear a non-surgical mask when on the bus.
 They may wear their own mask, or one will be provided by the bus driver.
-Students will not be required to wear a mask if they have a medical condition that prevents them from doing so. - Students MUST be registered to a bus route to ride that bus. - Students will remain in their seats and remain in their designated space. - High touch points are disinfected by driver in between each run. - Entire bus is wiped down and cleaned with a disinfectant at the end of the day. - No eating anything on the bus - Parents must do a symptom check before students get on bus. - Should a student younger than 9 years exhibit COVID 19 symptoms on the bus, they will be asked to wear a mask.
+Students will not be required to wear a mask if they have a medical condition that prevents them from doing so. - Students MUST be registered to a bus route to ride that bus. - Students will remain in their seats and remain in their designated space. - High touch points are disinfected by driver in between each run. - Entire bus is wiped down and cleaned with a disinfectant at the end of the day. - No eating anything on the bus - Parents must do a symptom check before students get on bus.
+If there are any potential COVID symptoms, then please keep your child at home. - Should a student younger than 9 years exhibit COVID 19 symptoms on the bus, they will be asked to wear a mask.
 Bus drivers will let school personnel know there is a concern. - Bus drivers will document who rode the bus weekly and submit this manifest to Nicole Reid at SBO.